assanalimyrzabek-hub/deep-learning-final-project/week-01.md

 - EDA only: counted images per class, inspected a sample grid of images.

 ## Results so far
-- Dataset loads correctly; classes are roughly balanced (to be filled with real numbers after running EDA).
+- Dataset loads correctly.
+Class distribution in seg_train:
+  buildings: 2191, forest: 2271, glacier: 2404, mountain: 2512, sea: 2274, street: 2382
+- Classes are roughly balanced (each ~2000–2500 images), so no special class-imbalance handling is needed.
+- Sample grid saved to results/class_samples.png.

 ## Problems / blockers
 - None yet.
 Need a GPU for Week 2 (will use Google Colab).